sarthak-wadhawan/tangent/README.md

 ## Functionality
 It compares different cases:
+- grayscale images
-- grayscale images, binary images (black and white)
+- binary images (black and white)
 - grayscale images with dimensionality reduction using PCA
 - binary images with dimensionality reduction using PCA.